tenchi-security/zanshin-cli/README.md

 **Commands**:

 * `list`: Iterates over the invites of current logged...
-* `get`: Gets an specific invitation details, it only...
+* `get`: Gets a specific invitation details, it only...
-* `accept`: Accepts an inivitation with the informed ID,...
+* `accept`: Accepts an invitation with the informed ID,...

 #### `zanshin account invites list`